What’s the difference between awareness and appreciation of autism?

 Awareness is also a very distant and disengaged perspective from the viewpoint of those of us who live with autism in ourselves or a loved one.

 In many ways, it borders on offensive.
 As if being aware that some of us have struggles with autism in ourselves or our family members somehow makes things better or easier.
-Sometimes it even feels like autism has become pity-magnet.
+Sometimes it even feels like autism has become a pity-magnet.
+(Click here to read more about The Controversial Complexities of Autism.)

 The time for awareness is over.